Alya1layan/portfolio/README.md

 Afolayan Aaliyah | Portfolio Website
 Welcome to my portfolio website.
-This site is designed to simulate an interview preparation scenario for a Senior Frontend Developer role at Tech-Genie International, as part of the ICT 118 course project at Bells University of Technology in collaboration with New Horizons.
+This site is designed to simulate an interview preparation as part of the ICT 118 course project at Bells University of Technology in collaboration with New Horizons.
 🔍 Project Overview
 This project showcases my technical skills, personal background, and practical experience in web development.
 The portfolio includes responsive sections for About Me, Projects, Skills, Experience, and a working Contact Form.
 🚀 Live Demo